Kev-in123/calculator-py/README.md

 # Calculator.py

-This package is a simple calculator.
+This package is a simple calculator<br>
+Most useless project I made

 ## Installation